How A Water Jet Cutter Works

 The abrasive particles (typically garnet sand) allow for cutting even dense and thick materials, making abrasive waterjet cutting ideal for applications where precision, speed, and the ability to cut challenging materials are crucial.

-This method is used frequently in industries such as aerospace, manufacturing, and construction, where cutting metals like steel, titanium, and stone with a high degree of accuracy is required.
+This method is frequently used in industries such as stone processing, heavy steel manufacturing, and construction, where cutting metals like stainless steel, titanium, and stone with a high degree of accuracy is necessary.

 An industrial sized bag of Water jet cutting abrasive garnet